Tahmoor Colliery: History

-The colliery is connected to the Main Southern railway line via a balloon loop that opened in May 1981.

-In 2013, extension of the mine was anticipated to take below a railway tunnel on the Main Southern railway line.
-To avoid the risk of subsidence within the tunnel, Xstrata funded the construction of a diversion around Redbank Hill to remove trains from the tunnel, which was filled with rock and sealed.
+In May 2025, the New South Wales Government gave approval to the mine to continue operating for at least another eight years.

+In February 2025, around 450 employees were stood down, initially on paid leave for four weeks, after being told that the shutdown was due to unpaid bills which had caused deliveries from key suppliers to be paused.
+As of June 2025, the colliery was still not operational, with 560 workers workers having been stood down indefinitely, owing to the ongoing financial problems of parent company GFG Alliance.

 Incidents

-Tahmoor Colliery has a history of outbursts where gas trapped in the coal violently escapes during mining, throwing hundreds of tonnes of coal and rock, and large amounts of suffocating gas.
+Tahmoor Colliery has a history of outbursts, in which gas trapped in the coal violently escapes during mining, throwing hundreds of tonnes of coal and rock, and large amounts of suffocating gas.
 One miner was killed as a consequence of one of these outbursts in 1985.
 In 1994, it was reported that Tahmoor had recorded 89 outbursts up to April 1992.
 In response to that fatality, practices and equipment were upgraded, initially to provide a separately-ventilated and armoured operator cabin, and later to provide remote control.

 In September 2018, two men were trapped 160 m underground when the lift cage jammed in the mine shaft.
 They were uninjured, and rescued late in the evening by Fire & Rescue New South Wales.

+Description

+As of June 2025 the colliery is operated by SIMEC, part of the GFG Alliance owned by British businessman Sanjeev Gupta.
+As of May 2025 the mine was up for sale, with a price of A$800 million.

+The mine operates in the Bulli coal seam.
+Most of the mine product is hard coking coal used for steel making.
+A small quantity of steaming blend coal used for power generation is also produced.
+Both products are exported to Europe and Asia, a total of 75% of its production.